jacmkno2/maze/README.md

 - Working labyrinth -- OK
 - Make the lights higher so they can be seen from the distance when jumping. -- OK
 - Still cannot see the end marker from anywhere when jumping, you need to be somewhat close -- DONE
-- When user gets to the end, game restarts with a new labyrinth -
+- When user gets to the end, game restarts with a new labyrinth - DONE
-- Use seeded random numbers to ensuere everything works as levels
+- Use seeded random numbers to ensuere everything works as levels - DONE
 - Put the level number in the wall at the begining
 - Give unique URLs to each level
 - Generate the written instructions for each level authomatically